praveenraju1981/maven/README.md

 ## Bootstrapping Basics

-If you want to bootstrap Maven, you'll need:
+If you want to bootstrap Maven, you'll need

 - Java 1.7+
 - Maven 3.0.5 or later